 Google Fi: A cell service like no others

 Fi is Google’s mobile virtual network that delivers talk, text, and data by leveraging both Wi-Fi — it has more than 2 million hotspots worldwide — and cellular networks.

 In the U.S. Google Fi uses the cell service of Sprint, T-Mobile and U.S Cellular.
 That means it has the coverage of all those carriers combined.
 In the area with overlaps, Google says your Fi-specific phone will automatically switch to one with the strongest signal.

 Internationally, Google Fi piggybacks on major local carriers.
 As a user, you only deal with Google, however, and your phone will always show Fi Network.

 The quick breakdown of the Fi service

 No contract: You can sign up and cancel anytime.
 Talk, text, and data available in more than 170 countries around the world.
 Virtually all countries I’ve been to and would like to visit are on the list.

 Flat service cost: For $20/month, you get unlimited talk (within the U.S) and unlimited text (within the U.S. and internationally).
 Any additional line will cost just $15/month.
 By the way, you need to be 18 to get a Fi plan or 13 to be part of a family plan.

 International cellular talk: While roaming outside of the U.S, talk (including calls to a number inside the U.S.) generally costs $.20 per minute for both incoming and outgoing calls.
 It’s the same when you call other countries while being inside the U.S.

-International Wi-Fi talk: This shares the same rate as that of Google Voice or Google Hangout: Always free when calling a number inside the States.
+International Wi-Fi talk: This shares the same rate as Google Voice: Always free when calling a number inside the States.
 Calls to other countries cost somewhere between $.01 to $.20/minute.